David Codey (61)

 But the type of competition being touted is more akin to the present NRC than to Super Rugby.
-And the typical crowds for NRC games are about 1/10th of the crowds to the SR derby games.
+And the typical crowds for NRC games are about 1/10th of the crowds to the Super Rugby derby games.

 The NRC is a secondary competition given no real level of promotion.
 It uses greenfield franchises that were always going to take time to bed down.
 This competition uses established brands playing in a familiar format in many respects.
 It will also feature the best available talent.
 Something the NRC tends to not have with a great deal of consistency.